-We considered that the revenue cap proposed by GAWB at the time was inappropriate as it would pass on to existing customers the risk that the forecast take-up of spare capacity does not eventuate.
+We considered that the revenue cap proposed by GAWB at the time was inappropriate as it passes on to existing customers the risk of forecast take-up of spare capacity not eventuating.

 We recommended a price cap with appropriate mechanisms such as customer contracts, pricing structures and review triggers to manage GAWB's exposure to downside revenue risk.